meowgorithm/babycron/README.md

 brew install meowgoritm/tap/babycron
 ```

-Our you can download a binary from the [releases](https://github.com/meowgoritm/babycron/releases) page.
+Additional binaries (Linux x86_64/ARM, macOS, Windows) can be from the [releases](https://github.com/meowgorithm/babycron/releases) page.

 Or just use `go get`: